cabottech/PartKeepr/cabottech-build-notes.md

-# Building code updates to production on Raspberry Pi server:
+# Building PartKeepr code updates to production on Raspberry Pi server

-The Cabot Manufacturing PartKeepr server is running on a Raspberry Pi 3.
+The Cabot Technologies PartKeepr server is running on a Raspberry Pi 3.
 This is PartKeepr 1.4 from GitHub.
-This is a fork of the official repo to add some tweaks and mods for CM's use case.
+This is a fork of the official repo to add some tweaks and mods to streamline our internal workflow.

 Whenever changes are made (i.e. changes in the src/ path), a proceedure needs to be followed to make these changes appear in production (i.e. in the normal web interface).
 This procedure is documented here:

+**Note**: These steps do not include any unittesting / dev environment stuff!

 Refer to: [PartKeepr WiKi - Developers/Re-generating the environment](https://wiki.partkeepr.org/wiki/Developers/Re-generating_the_environment)